Midazolam – How is it Used and its Side Effects

 - Lack of muscle coordination

-In fact, if you suspect someone with Midazolam overdose, you must bring them to the hospital for immediate medical assistance.
+In fact, if a person suspects someone with Midazolam overdose, they must bring them to the hospital for immediate medical assistance.
 It is due to these dangerous side effects:

 - Loss of consciousness